Visit our Re-post guidelines

 Now the sordid details can come out.
 Arugula leads a double life.
 It is sometimes called rocket, roquette, rugula or rucola.
 It looks like a baby lettuce and is often compared to watercress, but its little known secret is that it is a member of the cruciferous family and related to broccoli and cauliflower.

 From its cruciferous family roots, arugula gets its glucosinolates which have antioxidant power, as well as enzymes needed for detoxifying the body naturally.
-Recently, it's been linked to gastric ulcer relief.
+It has been linked to gastric ulcer relief.
 Animal studies have suggested that arugula seeds my help in the prevention of inflammatory skin diseases such as psoriasis.

 Arugula capitalizes on its good looks and downplays its pedestrian family ties.
 It shows up often in the company of spring mixes and baby greens.
 Don't let it fool you - it's more than a pretty face.